Robert underwent lap band surgery with Dr. Jeremy Korman....Robert - Lap Band Read more

 D. Use and Disclosure of Information Upon Admission to a Psychiatric Unit or Chemical Dependency Treatment Center.
 Information regarding your care in the Hospital and Health Professionals psychiatric unit or chemical dependency treatment center is subject to special protections under state and federal law.
 The terms of this Notice shall apply to your PHI unless otherwise described in this Section IV.D.

 - Psychiatric Treatment.
 Your PHI will be disclosed to Hospital personnel and other qualified mental health professionals who have medical or psychological responsibility for your treatment, or in the course of a conservatorship proceeding.
 Your Authorization will be obtained prior to disclosing your PHI to other treatment providers who do not have medical or psychological responsibility for your care.
 To the extent necessary, your PHI will also be disclosed to obtain payment for services rendered to you, as for example, to your insurance company.
-On occasion, your PHI may be used for healthcare operations but, to the extent possible, your personally identifiable information will be remove.
+On occasion, your PHI may be used for health care operations but, to the extent possible, your personally identifiable information will be removed.

-Reasonable attempts will be made to notify your next of kin or any other person designated by you of your admittance for inpatient care, your release, transfer, serious illness or injury, unless you object to such disclosures.
+Reasonable attempts will be made to notify your next of kin or any other person designated by you of your admittance for inpatient care, your release, transfer, serious illness or injury unless you object to such disclosures.
 Your PHI will not be disclosed to your family members or any other person designated by you seeking information about your diagnosis, prognosis, medications and your progress unless your written Authorization is obtained.
 The Hospital and/or Health Professionals will not respond to other inquiries about your treatment and will not disclose information revealing that you are a patient of the psychiatric unit to other unauthorized individuals who call the Hospital to seek information without your written Authorization.
 If you are a minor or have a personal representative (such as a guardian or person authorized under a power of attorney), the Hospital and/or Health Professionals will consult with you prior to sharing information with such person.
 If you refuse to grant permission or are unable to grant permission, information may be shared with your personal representative only to the extent permitted or required by state law.

 The Hospital and/or Health Professionals will comply with California law in reporting your PHI for public health activities or health oversight activities.
-If you disclose information related to child abuse or other types of actual or threatened abuse, such information may be reported to governmental authorities responsible to investigate such abuse.
+If you disclose information related to child abuse or other types of actual or threatened abuse, such information may be reported to governmental authorities responsible for investigating such abuse.
 If you commit a crime on the premises, your PHI may be used to report the crime.
 To the extent possible, the Hospital and/or Health Professionals will notify you or seek a protective order prior to disclosing information to a judicial proceeding.
 Your PHI will not be used for marketing.

 - Chemical Dependency Treatment.
 If you are a recipient of chemical dependency treatment, your PHI is protected by federal confidentiality laws (42 U.S.C.
 290dd-3, 290ee-3 and 42 CFR Part 2) and California law.
 Violations of these laws is a crime and may be reported to appropriate authorities.
 Your PHI will be disclosed to Hospital personnel within the chemical dependency treatment program and certain organizations providing services to the program that have a need to know your PHI to perform their job duties or to medical personnel in the event of a medical emergency.
 Your authorization will be obtained prior to disclosing any PHI to obtain payment for services rendered to you, such as for example, to your insurance company.
 On occasion, your PHI may be used for health care operations but will remove your identifying information.
 The Hospital and/or Health Professionals will not respond to inquiries about your treatment and will not disclose information revealing that you are a patient of the chemical dependency center to unauthorized individuals who call the Hospital to seek information.
-If you are twelve years of age or older, your PHI will will not be disclosed to a family member, relative or any other person seeking information about your care without your written Authorization, except as permitted or required by state law.
+If you are twelve years of age or older, your PHI will not be disclosed to a family member, relative or any other person seeking information about your care without your written Authorization, except as permitted or required by state law.

 If you are a minor twelve years of age or younger or have a personal representative (such as a guardian or person authorized under a power of attorney), you will be consulted prior to sharing information about your care.
 If you refuse to grant permission or are unable to grant permission, information may be shared with your personal representative only to the extent permitted or required by state law.
 The Hospital and Health Professionals will comply with federal and California law in reporting your PHI for public health activities or health oversight activities.
-If you disclose information related to child abuse, the Hospital and Health Professionals may be required to report such information to governmental authorities responsible to investigate such abuse.
+If you disclose information related to child abuse, the Hospital and Health Professionals may be required to report such information to governmental authorities responsible for investigating such abuse.
 If you commit a crime on the premises your PHI may be used to report the crime.
 To the extent possible the Hospital and/or Health Professionals will notify you or seek a protective order prior to disclosing information to a judicial proceeding.
 Your PHI will not be used for marketing.

 V. Your Rights Regarding Your Protected Health Information